krishiv-patel77/iv_crush_trade_analyzer/README.md

 ## Overview

 The **Volatility Crush Trade Analyzer** is designed for options traders seeking to capitalize on implied volatility (IV) compression events, commonly known as “volatility crush.”
-This phenomenon typically occurs after earnings announcements, major economic releases, or other binary events where uncertainty dissipates rapidly, causing a sharp decline in option premiums regardless of the underlying price movement.
+This phenomenon typically occurs after earnings announcements, major economic releases, or other events where uncertainty builds up and then dissipates rapidly, causing a sharp decline in option premiums regardless of the underlying price movement.

-### What is a Straddle?

-A **straddle** is an options strategy that involves simultaneously buying or selling both a call and a put option at the same strike price and expiration date.

-* **Long Straddle**: Profits from large price movements in either direction; requires high realized volatility.
-* **Short Straddle**: Profits from range-bound markets and volatility compression; benefits from theta decay.

-This application evaluates both strategies by modeling how changes in the underlying price and implied volatility affect position profitability.
+This tool allows you to model volatility crush scenarios for planning trading, and comes with a Greek calculation engine along with PnL metrics.

+Essentially, you can fetch the current option prices and see the straddle price.
+Then, you can model a new scenario in which you set a price for the underlying and an IV level.
+This price and IV you set represent your expectations for those numbers post-earnings.

+Once you click analyze scenario, it will allow you to see your PnL had you taken a short or long straddle position.

 ---